 Don't let yourself be overly wedded to your original course.
 Build in interim milestones and checkpoints.
 Iterate accordingly.
 Be willing to call "time out" if things really aren't working as planned.

 Be open to new information, including from non-traditional sources.

 8. Get comfortable with conflict

 Things aren’t always going to go perfectly.
 Everyone isn’t always going to agree.
 Differences will arise.

 Confront these situations and be willing to raise issues when you see them.
 Seek to understand others’ points of view when they raise an issue.
 Learn how to address conflicts constructively and with an open mind.
 It’s always better to surface issues early than to let them fester.

 9 Use your influence

 Guiding someone to a solution is more powerful than just telling them what to do.
 Focus on asking good questions.
-Help your team see a situation in a new light.
+Help by leading people to see a situation in a new light.
 Empower them to act.

 10. Stay true to your principles